 - Lack of sales force: The company does not currently have its own sales force, thus Treakisym is being sold through Eisai, an alliance partner.
 The company is considering the creation of its own sales and marketing organization for rigosertib and other drugs approved beyond rigosertib.
 Such efforts could drive up costs and impact the company's future profitability. - Funding needs: It takes time and significant investment for pharmaceutical and biotech companies to develop and commercialize drugs, and they must secure funding on a regular basis to cope with the uncertainty of their earnings.
-For SymBio, cash and equivalents plus short-term investments totalled about JPY7.3bn at the end of FY12/13.
-But the company expects total losses of JPY5.8bn-JPY6.5bn over the period of its mid-term plan (FY12/14-FY12/16).
+For SymBio, cash and equivalents plus short-term investments totaled about JPY6.6bn at the end of FY12/14.
+But the company expects a total net loss of JPY7.4-9.1bn over the period of its mid-term plan (FY12/15-FY12/17).
 Losses could be heavier if the company acquires new drug candidates, requiring one-time payments and more R&D spending.
 The company's operations would be affected if it fails to secure additional funding. - Dependence on a single individual: Founding President and CEO, Fuminori Yoshida, has played a central role in all aspects of SymBio's management since its foundation.
 If for any reason Mr. Yoshida is unable to perform his duties, this could have an impact on company operations.